 I have been a linguist since my preschool days in Switzerland, when I pondered the difference in vowel quality in the Swiss-German word for 'chimney' as pronounced by my mother (/xæmi/), my father (/xœmi/), and my grandmother (/xemi/).
 After obtaining a lic. phil.
 I degree in Anglistik and Germanistik from the University of Zürich, I went to McGill University in Montreal (Canada) to get a PhD in Linguistics, followed by postdoctoral work at the University of Montreal.
 After further postdoctoral work at the Center for Infant Studies at Stanford University, I arrived in Hawai'i in 2011.

-If you would like to talk to me about my research, your research, a class I teach, or take me out for (good) coffee, come and find me in Moore Hall, rm 404.
+If you would like to talk to me about my research, your research, a class I teach, or take me out for (good) coffee, come and find me in Moore Hall, rm 404 (if I am not in my home office, pictured below).

 Contact